-For courses in which final examinations may be necessary, they are scheduled within regular class schedules.
-Faculty advise their classes of the exact date for all examinations in advance.
+For courses in which final examinations may be necessary, exams are scheduled in the week following the end of the term.
+Faculty will advise students of the exact date for all examinations in advance.

 Student Access to Final Examinations

 Students are permitted access to final examination questions and their own answers on request to their Dean, Chair, or academic program head after the grades have been submitted to the Registrar's Office by the Faculty.
 This access to the final examinations does not constitute a request for a review of an assigned grade.
 Students wishing to have grades reviewed must follow the procedure outlined.